galk-research/pddlsim/README.md

 The documentation is maintained in the [PDDLSIM wiki](https://github.com/galk-research/pddlsim/wiki).
 To start, see [the tutorial](https://github.com/galk-research/pddlsim/wiki/Tutorial).
 The documentation also includes usage guidelines, information about creating agents that interact with the simulator, and more.

+Beyond the wiki, PDDLSIM also has an [online API reference](https://galk-research.github.io/pddlsim).

 ## Installation

 PDDLSIM is available on [PyPI](https://pypi.org/project/pddlsim/), requiring no external dependencies.
 PDDLSIM requires Python 3.12 or later.
 Earlier, legacy versions of PDDLSIM are also available on PyPI, but these have a vastly different API than current PDDLSIM, and are unsupported, as these use Python 2.7.